LBPHacker/tptasm/README.md

 ## How?

-[Click here](#tldr) for steps to take if you have no idea what's going on and just want to finally program a computer.

 You can run the assembler from TPT or really in any environment that's compatible with Lua 5.1.
 Running it from TPT has the benefit of actually allowing you to program computers.